onflow/flow-go/consensus/hotstuff/README.md

 * Cluster of Collector Nodes: batching transactions into collections.

 Flow uses a derivative of HotStuff
-(see paper [HotStuff: BFT Consensus in the Lens of Blockchain (version 6)](https://arxiv.org/abs/1803.05069v6) for the original algorithm).
+(see paper [HotStuff: BFT Consensus in the Lens of Blockchain (version 6)](https://arxiv.org/abs/1803.05069v6) for the original algorithm) called Jolteon(see paper [Jolteon and Ditto: Network-Adaptive Efficient Consensus with Asynchronous Fallback](https://arxiv.org/abs/2106.10362).
-Our implementation is a mixture of Chained HotStuff and Event-Driven HotStuff with a few additional, minor modifications:
+Our implementation is a mixture of HotStuff and Jolteon, the main modifications:
-* We employ the rules for locking on blocks and block finalization from Event-Driven HotStuff.
+* We employ the rules for locking on blocks and block finalization from Jolteon which is built on top of Event-Driven HotStuff.
-Specifically, we lock the newest block which has an (direct or indirect) 2-chain built on top.
+Specifically, upon seeing a valid QC, the replica updates its highest known QC.
+It votes only for blocks that extend that QC(in case of happy path) or for blocks that contain a valid TC(in case of recovery path).
-We finalize a block when it has a 3-chain built on top where with the first two chain links being _direct_.
+We finalize a block when it has a 2-chain built on top where with the first chain link being _direct_.
+This is possible because of active protocol for recovery path.
-* The way we progress though views follows the Chained HotStuff algorithm.
+* The way we progress though views follows the Jolteon protocol.
+We advance views when observing a valid QC or TC.
 A replica only votes or proposes for its current view.
-* Flow's HotStuff does not implement `ViewChange` messages (akin to the approach taken in [Streamlet:  Textbook Streamlined Blockchains](https://eprint.iacr.org/2020/088.pdf))
+* Flow's protocol as view synchronization component does not use Passive Pacemaker which was described in the paper, instead we use an Active Pacemaker from Jolteon protocol.
 * Flow uses a decentralized random beacon (based on [Dfinity's proposal](https://dfinity.org/pdf-viewer/library/dfinity-consensus.pdf)).
 The random beacon is run by Flow's consensus nodes and integrated into the consensus voting process.